jparams/to-string-verifier/README.md

 }
 ```

-To String Tester is incredibly configurable, so take a look at the Java Docs for more options.
+To String Verifier is incredibly configurable, so take a look at the Java Docs for more options.

 ## Compatibility
 This library is compatible with Java 8 and above.